austinhuang0131/joinmatrix/guide.md

 1. If our homeserver list already provided you with a link to the homeserver's in-house Element client, then you may use that.
 Otherwise, use the official [Element Web client](https://app.element.io) to register.
 2. Click "Create Account".
 3. On the top of the registration dialog, verify that you are registering on the correct server.
 If necessary, click "edit" and enter the appropriate domain (see homeserver documentation or the "Registration method" column of the [homeserver list](../servers)).
-Once it is correctly entered, **note the domain down.** You will need it to login.
+Once you have verified its correctness, **note the domain down.** You will need it to login[^7].
 4. Fill out the required information.
 5. If you did not enter an email address, then you're in.
 Otherwise, verify your email, after which you will be prompted to [login](#log-into-an-existing-account).

+Users are uniquely identified by their MXID.
+Your MXID is your username plus your server name (not necessarily domain).
+For example, `@austin:tchncs.de` is my MXID, where `austin` is my username and `tchncs.de` is the name of the server I'm on. **You cannot change it later!** You can, however, change the display name, as well as your avatar.

 Remember to [set up key backup](#set-up-key-backup)!